 Located in the western part of Uganda and also western of Rwenzori.
-Started as a forest reserve in 1932 and later up graded to a National park in 1993.
+Started as a forest reserve in 1932 and later upgraded to a National park in 1993.
 Semuliki is covered by 220 km2 commonly as the birders haven its harbours a number of 440 bird species and 53 mammal species.
-Another special tourist attraction that you can find in Semuliki that you might not find in other national parks around Uganda is the hot springs (Sempaya hot springs) this is another centre piece of attraction that attracts many people starting with those from the neighbouring communities around Semuliki and also international tourists.
+Another special tourist attraction that you can find in Semuliki that you might not find in other national parks around Uganda is the hot springs (Sempaya hot springs) this is another centerpiece of attraction that attracts many people starting with those from the neighboring communities around Semuliki and also international tourists.
 Communities around the hot springs have beliefs that water from the hot springs can treat various diseases so you find a number of people around Sempaya hot springs.
 You can as well get to taste hot tea from the hot springs and also boil eggs.
-Other activities that can carried out while in Semuliki: nature walks and cultural encounters where you also find the Batwa pygmies community.
+Other activities that can be carried out while in Semuliki: nature walks and cultural encounters where you also find the Batwa pygmies community.

 RWENZORI MOUNTAINS NATIONAL PARK

-With these detailed outline you can be guided on which national park to visit as you plan to do you African safari in Uganda and what you expect to see, each national park has or is close to very wonderful and nice accommodation facilities that can accommodate all clients be it luxury, mid- range and budget clients.
+With these detailed outline, you can be guided on which national park to visit as you plan to do you African safari in Uganda and what you expect to see, each national park has or is close to very wonderful and nice accommodation facilities that can accommodate all clients be it luxury, mid-range, and budget clients.